‘MUSIC IS FUNDAMENTALLY IMPORTANT TO PEOPLE. IT’S NOT DISPOSABLE – NOR ARE THE ARTISTS WHO CREATE IT.’

 HOW IS STREAMING TREATING YOUR ROSTER?

-Streaming is incredible for the tune commercial enterprise; there’s no question approximately that.
+Streaming is incredible for the tune commercial enterprise; there’s no question about that.

 The money in streaming is growing by way of the week, and the desire is that funnels lower back to the artists.
-Also, the entrance barriers concerning distribution are a lot lower now – all of us can release the track and get it to your pc or telephone.
+Also, the entrance barriers concerning distribution are much lower now–we can all release the track and get it to our PC or telephone.

-That’s terrific as it evens the playing area and demanding situations the conventional paradigm.
+That’s terrific as it evens the playing area and demanding situations in the conventional paradigm.

 IS THE CURRENT MODEL GOOD FOR MUSIC IN GENERAL?

 Frankly, my opinion changes weekly.
-On the one hand, of the path it’s [good], as there’s greater exposure; all people with the proper steering can find something, and catalogs now live for all time.
+On the one hand, the path is [good], as there’s greater exposure; all people with the proper steering can find something, and catalogs now live for all time.

-On the opposite hand, I feel we – as a business – have given a lot of electricity to a handful of corporations and their respective algorithms.
+On the other hand, as a business, I feel we have given a lot of electricity to a handful of corporations and their respective algorithms.

 What does all of it suggest?
 I’m now not sure.
 It may also all be noise.
 I assume the notion of whether something is extremely good, culturally significant, or sincerely movements you are being discounted.